sentient-zero/ChaosForge/README.md

 # Async Demo API for BurpSuite Extensions

-Demo API designed to test **ChainJockey** and **SnitchLab** BurpSuite extensions with realistic async workflows, state transitions, and storage patterns.
+Demo API designed to test **BurpExtension1** and **BurpExtension2** BurpSuite extensions with realistic async workflows, state transitions, and storage patterns.

 ChaosForge - Where async workflows go to die (so your extensions don't have to)

 Demo API that throws everything broken about modern async at your tooling.
 State-dependent chains that fail halfway through.
 Resources that take their sweet time provisioning.
 Data that surfaces three endpoints later when you've stopped looking.
 The kind of eventually-consistent nightmare that makes traditional testing tools curl up and cry.

-Built to stress-test ChainJockey's state handling and SnitchLab's canary tracking against real-world async chaos.
+Built to stress-test BurpExtension1's state handling and BurpExtension2's canary tracking against real-world async chaos.

 Features:
 - Multi-state workflows with random failures